Pentagon plan aims to help avoid civilian deaths in strikes | Law-Order

 - United States

-A senior defense official said the development of a new Civilian Protection Center of Excellence and other improvements will cost ''tens of millions of dollars'' per year, and the plan more broadly would involve the addition of about 150 staff.
-The centre would initially start operations in the 2023 budget year that begins Oct.
+A senior defense official said the development of a new Civilian Protection Center of Excellence and other improvements will cost “tens of millions of dollars” per year, and the plan more broadly would involve the addition of about 150 staff.
+The center would initially start operations in the 2023 budget year that begins Oct.
 1, and would be fully staffed and working by 2025.
 The official spoke on condition of anonymity under department rules to provide details of the plan.

 Laid out in a 36-page action plan, the changes approved by Austin call for updated policies and guidelines for military operations, and steps that must be taken in order to better analyze threats, assess who is on the ground and determine what other civilian structures could be affected.